Frequently Asked Questions

 What is the esports facility like?

 The Office of Student Life launched the esports arena in the fall of 2019.
 Located on the second floor of Lincoln Tower, this space allows all enrolled students to try out new gaming experiences, connect with each other through intramural competition and serve as the home base of our competitive teams.
 We’ve designed specific areas for team practice and competition, as well as a production studio where students can learn every role on a professional production line.
-Click Here to Learn More
+Learn more about the facility.

 Is this facility also open to the student body?